 6. Dip cookies and allow to set.

-- I have not tried these with any other flour - almond flour has fat.
-If you want to try with all purpose flour, add a few tbsp of milk because the flour is dryer than almond flour.
+2. I have not tried these with any other flour - almond flour has necessary fat.
+If you want to try with all purpose flour, add a few tablespoon of a high fat milk.

-- Be sure to chill the batter at least 30 minutes to prevent spreading in the oven.
-And chill batter between batches.
+3. Be sure to chill the batter at least 30 minutes to prevent spreading in the oven.
+And chill batter between baking batches of cookies.

 These cookies are fan favorites sold by Girl Scouts, accounting for 25% of all Girl Scout Cookie sales.